 Instructions

-- Add the whole wheat flour, oats, eggs (or applesauce), vanilla, baking soda, baking powder, salt, ground cloves, and ground cinnamon.
+- Add the whole wheat flour, oats, eggs, vanilla, baking soda, baking powder, salt, ground cloves, and ground cinnamon.
 Blend on high.

 - Using a nonstick pan, add about 1 teaspoon of coconut oil to coat the pan.
 Heat the pan to medium-high heat.